drocheam/optrace/docs/source/usage/elements.rst

 **Rotation**

-Using the :python:`rotate` function the objects can be rotated around their center around the z-axis.
+Using the :python:`rotate` function the objects can be rotated around the z-axis and around their center.
-The function takes a rotation angle in degrees:
+The function takes a rotation angle in degrees as parameter:

 .. code-block:: python